"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 Oh?

-"Well…" Facade—who turned calm in his place—served his face toward the direction of the head officer.
+"Well…" Facade—who turned calm after hearing his insult instead of being agitated—served his face in the direction of the head officer.

-"Officer Stern," he snickered when the officer approached him closely.
+"Officer Stern," he giggled when the officer approached him closely— likely to clutch his face.

-"Let's see if you can achieve this glory."
+"Let's see if you can achieve the glory that I can't."